 These are child removal and/or custody relocation cases.
-Whether you can move out of the state with your child(ren) depends on your current situation and your custody and parenting time order.
+Whether you can move out of the state with your child(ren) depends on your current situation.
+In particular, the custody and parenting time situation matters a lot.

 Child relocation cases arise in one of the two situations:

 - One Parent has all the Parenting Time, or